dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/change-requests.md

 Explanation: In adaptive approaches like Agile or Scrum, handling Change Requests is less formal; they are often framed as user stories and added to the product backlog for prioritization.

 Question: What is the primary purpose of performing an impact analysis for a Change Request?
-A: To determine the project's new budget
+A: To determine the project's new budget allocation
 B: To evaluate how the change affects the project's scope, schedule, and resources
-C: To assign new roles to the project team members
+C: To assign new roles to the project team members based on the change
-D: To decide the project's communication strategy
+D: To decide the project's communication strategy for the change
 Answer: B
 Explanation: Impact analysis is crucial for evaluating how a Change Request would affect the current project state, including its scope, schedule, and resources.

 Question: What factor often determines how Change Requests are managed in a project?
-A: The personal preference of the project manager
+A: Influenced by the project manager or team's personal preference and their project management style
 B: Whether a traditional or adaptive project management approach is used
 C: The geographical location of the project
 D: The industry in which the project is being executed